Inferring Pluggable Types with Machine Learning: Limitations and Threats to Validity

 \subsection{Threats to the Validity of Our Experiments}

 One threat to our NullAway experiment (\cref{sec:nullaway-eval}) is that the quality of the human annotations that we used as ground truth is somewhat questionable: they do not remove all NullAway warnings on 3 of the projects, which may distort our results.
 Another threat is the use of proxies for human effort: precision/recall of human-written annotations and reduction in warning count may both be poor proxies for effort.
 For example, even though \NullGTN finds most of the annotations a human would write, those it fails to find might be the most difficult or complex to write.
 Another threat comes from the choice of benchmarks: we use programs that have been, at some point, annotated by a human to typecheck with NullAway, so that we have ground truth for our recall computation.
 However, in a deployment of \NullGTN, we expect that the program would never have been human-annotated.
 Programs which have never been annotated might be trickier for inference, since human annotators might also change code to simplify the process of annotation (and those changes might stay in the code, even if the annotations themselves are later removed).
-The use of NullAway itself is also a threat to external validity (generalizability): our approach may not be as effective at inferring annotations that are useful for some other nullness analysis, such as Meta's NullSafe.
+The use of NullAway itself is also a threat to generalizability: our approach may not be as effective at inferring annotations that are useful for some other nullness analysis, such as Meta's NullSafe.

-Our approach may not generalize beyond Java and beyond nullability.
-In theory, our approach should be applicable on other languages beyond Java, but evaluating that is beyond the scope of this work.
-We expect that the \napast construction procedure in \cref{sec:napast} and a FastGTN architecture will be applicable to other pluggable typecheckers that prove the absence of other sorts of problems in Java, if a dataset of type qualifiers for those checkers were available.
-However, we cannot test whether this is effective in practice, since as far as we are aware sufficient training data does not exist for typecheckers that target problems other than nullability: there is at least an order of magnitude more code annotated for nullability than for any other typechecker in open-source, and in \cref{ssec:rq3} we showed that \NullGTN required about half of all the data we collected before it became effective.
+Our approach may not generalize beyond Java or nullability.
+In theory, our approach could be applied to other languages beyond Java, but evaluating that is out-of-scope.
+We expect that the \napast construction procedure in \cref{sec:napast} and a FastGTN architecture will be applicable to other pluggable typecheckers that prove the absence of other problems in Java, if a dataset of type qualifiers for those checkers were available.
+However, we cannot test whether this is effective in practice, since as we showed in \cref{sec:rq3-nonnull} sufficient training data does not exist for typecheckers that target problems other than nullability: there is at least an order of magnitude more code annotated for nullability than for any other typechecker in open-source, and in \cref{ssec:rq3} we showed that \NullGTN required about half of all the data we collected before it became effective.